SitePen/dstore/docs/Collection.md

 * `type` - This is a string, identifying the query method type.
 * `normalizeArguments` - This can be a function that takes the arguments passed to the method, and normalizes them for later execution.
 * `applyQuery` - This is an optional function that can be called on the resulting collection that is returned from the generated query method.
-* `querier` - This is an optional function that can be used to define the computation of the set of objects returned from a query, on client side/in-memory stores.
+* `querierFactory` - This is an optional function that can be used to define the computation of the set of objects returned from a query, on client-side or in-memory stores.
 It is called with the normalized arguments, and then returns a new function that will be called with an array, and is expected to return a new array.

 For example, we could create a `getChildren` method that queried for children object, by simply returning the children property array from a parent: